 On the eve of Waterloo's bicentennial, the tension between national pride and international cooperation remains no less potent.

-On June 18th of this year, a member of the British royal family will join high-ranking dignitaries from other European nations and a quarter of a million estimated spectators at a commemorative reenactment that seeks to represent the battle in all its multifaceted and multinational dimensions.
+On June 18th of 2015, members of the British royal family joined high-ranking dignitaries from other European nations and a quarter of a million spectators at a commemorative reenactment that seeks to represent the battle in all its multifaceted and multinational dimensions.

 "For Europe," said Britain's Foreign Minister in 1822, "I shall be desirous now and then to read England."
 This ambivalence animates and helps explain the passion aroused by historians’ debates about the role of other Coalition soldiers at Waterloo.
 (The liberal Guardian newspaper provocatively suggested Waterloo was really a "German victory" while the Daily Mail dismissed such talk as "mere spoilsports’ mighthavebeen.")